For better online security, it’s safer to not create sites with the username “admin”.

 phpMyAdmin databases

-Log out of your server when you’re done and return to your WordPress site.
-You may find that your session is expired.
-If so, log in again with your new Admin credentials …
+Log out of your server if you’re done and reopen the browser to your WordPress site.
+You may find that your session has expired.
+Log in again with your new administration credentials …

 You will see that the username has been updated.
 However, your admin details will probably still be displaying the old “nickname” …

-To choose a new “nickname”, access your Users section and click on the Edit link below the user name …
+To choose a new “nickname”, visit your Users section and click the Edit link below the user name …

-You can also get to your Profile section by clicking on the Edit My Profile link in the “Howdy, User” screen …
+You can also get to your Profile section if you click on the Edit My Profile link in the “Howdy, User” section …

 Click Update Profile to save your new settings …